amylour/FreeFido_v2/README.md

 - UX remains the same whther on mobile, tablet or desktop
 - Scalable idea, for addition of future features to easily grow the business

-## Agile Methodologies -Project Management
+## Agile Methodologies - Project Management

 ### MoSCoW Prioritisation